Revolut Compared to N26

 The only fee on the debit card is a €2 ATM withdrawal fee IF you make more than 3 ATM withdrawals in Euros in a month.

 The €2 ATM fee does not apply to ATM withdrawals outside the Eurozone – but instead, there is a 1.7% fee on non-euro withdrawals.
-This 1.7% fee is lower than the “main” Irish banks – who all charge around 3.5% for non-euro cash withdrawals.
+This 1.7% fee is lower than the “main” Irish banks – which all charge around 3.5% for non-euro cash withdrawals.

 The N26 Mastercard also has no fees for contactless payments.